-If any of the sums due pursuant to paragraph 37 of this schedule 15 (part 5) is not paid when it falls due, the Council or the County Council may give notice to the Owners (other than the Paying Owners) of such a breach and from service of that notice the Owners (other than the Paying Owners) shall not Occupy or cause or permit the Occupation of any further Dwellings until such payment/s have been paid to the County Council in full.
+If any of the sums due pursuant to paragraph 33 of this schedule 15 (part 4) is not paid when it falls due, the Council or the County Council may give notice to the Owners (other than the Paying Owners) of such a breach and from service of that notice the Owners (other than the Paying Owners) shall not Occupy or cause or permit the Occupation of any further Dwellings until such payment/s have been paid to the County Council in full.

-Part 6 – The Delivery of Bonds

-42. The Paying Owners shall:

-(a) Provide a Bond to the value of Stage One Secondary Contribition 1 plus Stage One Secondary Contribution 2 by the

-date on which 649 Dwellings have been Occupied on the Site or subject to Commence (Statutory) the Development having occurred 1 September 2019, whichever is the earlier date;

-(b) Provide a Bond to the value of Stage One Secondary Contribution 3 plus

-Stage One Secondary Contribution 4 by the date on which 749 Dwellings have been Occupied on the Site or subject to Commence (Statutory) the Development having occurred 1 January 2020, whichever is the earlier date;

-(c) (a) Provide a Bond to the value of Stage Two Secondary Contribution 1 by the date when 3399 Dwellings have been Occupied on the Site ; and

-(d) (b) Provide a Bond to the value of Stage Two Secondary Contribution 2 plus Stage Two Secondary Contribution 3 plus Stage Two Secondary Contribution 4 by the date when 3499 Dwellings have been Occupied on the Site.

-Part 7: Principles applying in respect of Transfers, Occupation
+– Principles Applying in Respect of Transfers and Occupation

-and procedure for Provision of Bonds

-43. For the purpose of this Schedule 15, the following principles apply:
+For the purpose of this Schedule 15, the following principles apply:

-43.1 A requirement to allow access to the County Council to any site designated for construction of a school imports a negative obligation not to do anything on the Site or use it for any purpose that would interfere with the County Council’s right of access under this Deed.
+A requirement to allow access to the County Council to any site designated for construction of a school imports a negative obligation not to do anything on the Site or use it for any purpose that would interfere with the County Council’s right of access under this Deed.